 History of the Two Dollar Bill

 The two dollar bill has a long and interesting history.
 The first bill with Alexander Hamilton on the front was issued back in 1862 as a legal tender note.
 In 1886 the first two dollar silver certificates were issued and these silver certificates continued to be issued until 1899.

 During these early years every note was a "large size" note which are significantly bigger than the "small size" notes that are currently in circulation.
 Small notes started in 1928 with the red seal legal tender notes.
 The bills were redesigned in 1796 with the 1976 two dollar federal reserve note.
 Contrary to what people may think, the bill wasn't redesigned because of the United States Bicentennial.

 It's rare to see two dollar bills in circulation today, but they are still out there.
 You don't see them often because they aren't popular and some businesses won't accept them.
 However the government has continued to print them out in relatively small numbers over the years.

 These notes are old but the prices aren't very high.
-But your red seal 1963 two dollar bill is still a part of United States history and it will be worth more than its face value.
-In uncirculated condition the price will be well above face value.
+But your red seal 1963 two dollar bill is still a part of United States history and it will be worth much more than its face value in very fine condition.